Nnamdi489/Chatbot-document-analysis/README.md

 # Chatbot-document-analysis
-A chatbot that answers questions based on uploaded files (CSV, DOCX, PDF) and CMS content, using a vector database.
+QuickDocs - A fast chatbot that answers questions based on uploaded files (CSV, DOCX, PDF) and CMS content, using a vector database.